Chronology of World History

 • British offensive against Mareth-line.
 [1]

-• German U-384 bombed and sinks.
+• German submarine U-384 is bombed and sinks.
 [1]

 March 21

-• Assassination attempt on Hitler fails.
+• Assassination attempt on Adolf Hitler fails.
 [1]

-• British 8th army opens assault on Mareth line, Tunisia.
+• British 8th Army opens assault on Mareth line, Tunisia.
 [1]

 March 22

-• Dutch work week extended to 54 hour.
+• Dutch work week extended to 54 hours.
 [1]

 • SS police chief Rauter threatens to kill half Jewish children.
 [1]